 16. Sound Reception System

-This system is required for a ship with fully enclosed type bridge.
-It enables the navigating officer inside the cabin to listen to the sound signals and fog horn from other ships.
+This acoustic system is required for a ship with a fully enclosed type bridge.
+It enables the navigating officer inside the cabin to listen to the sound signals (such as fog or ship’s horn) from other ships in the vicinity.
+This is fitted in ships bridge equipment console and helps the navigating officer to conduct the look-out duty as per the International Regulations for Preventing Collisions at Sea.

 17. Navigational Lights